luxfi/wwallet/README.md

 ## Changing the Network

-By default the wallet will connect to the Avalanche tmainnet.
+By default the wallet will connect to the Luxlanche tmainnet.
 You can change to another network by clicking the button labeled `TestNet` on the navigation bar and selecting another network, or add a custom network.

 ## Explorer API

 A valid explorer API is required to correctly display balances for Mnemonic and Ledger type wallets.
-The wallet uses the Avalanche Explorer API to display wallet transaction history.
+The wallet uses the Luxlanche Explorer API to display wallet transaction history.

 WARNING: This history might be out of order and incomplete.

 ## Browser Support

-We suggest using Google Chrome to view the Avalanche Wallet website.
+We suggest using Google Chrome to view the Luxlanche Wallet website.

 ### Firefox and https

 Firefox does not allow https requests to localhost.
-But the Avalanche Wallet uses https by default, so we will need to change this to http.
+But the Luxlanche Wallet uses https by default, so we will need to change this to http.
 Make this switch by editing the `vue.config.js` file in the root directory and change

 ```
 devServer: {